 - Non-accrual loans, being loans classified as categories two, three and four under the APRA Prudential Standard APS 220 Credit Quality, where statutory provisioning is required. - Restructured loans, consisting of all loans for which the original contractual terms have been revised to provide for concessions of interest, principal or repayment.
-Loans with revised terms are included in non-accrual loans when impairment provisions are required.
-Other real estate and assets owned are assets acquired in full or partial settlement of a loan or similar other real estate and assets owned are assets acquired in full or partial settlement of a loan or similar facility through enforcement of security arrangements.
+Loans with revised terms are included in non-accrual loans when impairment provisions are required. - Other real estate and assets owned are assets acquired in full or partial settlement of a loan or similar facility through enforcement of security arrangements.

-• Past due loans, consisting of loans classified as category one under APS 220 where payments of principal or interest are at least 90 days in arrears but the loans are well secured.
+Past due loans, consisting of loans classified as category one under APS 220 where payments of principal or interest are at least 90 days in arrears but the loans are well secured.